© Norm Barker, MA, MS RBP, FBCA

-The objectives of EFFE are to promote and assist study and research in the field of biological communication by the application of scholarship and grants for such purposes, and to promote the Association as a key source of opportunities for the study and research of visual communication media in the life sciences.
+The Endowment Fund for Education (EFFE) promotes and assists study and research in the field of biological communication by providing financial support to projects approved by the EFFE Committee.
+Through EFFE grants, the Association promotes opportunities for the study and research of visual communication media in the life sciences.

 The EFFE Committee evaluates the completed applications received within the annual deadline and makes awards based on merit and the availability of funds.
 These funds are generated from the interest earned from investment of the EFFE principal sum in several financial instruments, most of which are mutual stock funds.
 A majority of the fund is derived from the generous contributions of BCA members.
 EFFE funds can only be used for approved educational projects.
 They can never be used for the operating expenses of the Association.
 EFFE funds are completely separate from the general operating funds of the BCA.

 The Endowment Fund for Education (EFFE) started in 1982 as the Sam Agnello Memorial Education Fund which the BioCommunications Association established as an endowment fund to be used to fund educational projects and it incorporates a portion of the former Bernard Friedman Foundation, which was established to support microscopy education.